giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-08-02-developing-web-apis-good-practices.md

 * `400`: a client error.
 * `500` : a server error.

-Of course, you can extend this one, like use `201 (created)` to return status for POST verbs, and `401` to unauthorized requests, but try to keep this list small, so will be easy to who consume your API take decisions about what do with different status code.
+Of course, you can extend this one, like use `201 (created)` to return status for POST verbs, and `401` to unauthorized requests, but try to keep this list small, so it will be easy to who consume your API take decisions about what to do with different status code.

 Another good pratice is return an `error code` and an `error message` in the `json` of requests that result in `400` status code (client error), this way the client can react or display different informations to the end user.
-In most of case `400` status code are about some business logic rule that need to be respect to result in a sucessful request, so provide some information to client can help it to understand what is wrong in the request.
+In most cases, `400` status code are about some business logic rule that need to be respect to result in a sucessful request, so provide some information to client can help it to understand what is wrong in the request.

 # Versioning
-I see a lot of developers using `v1` inside the code to "versioning" their web apis, I really dislike this method, I can understand that this is easy to deploy a new web api version to the same vitual application using this technique, but we need to agree that we do versioning using some SCM, like Git, SVN and Mercurial with everything else that correspond to our code, why should we do versioning inside the code in the case of web api?
+I see a lot of developers using `v1` inside the code to "versioning" their web apis, I really dislike this method, I can understand that this is easy to deploy a new web api version to the same virtual application using this technique, but we need to agree that we do versioning using some SCM, like Git, SVN and Mercurial with everything else that correspond to our code, why should we do versioning inside the code in the case of web api?

 In most of case your web api will have only one version, especially when you are developing a `SPA` app and it is the only client of your web api.